powsybl/powsybl-core/docs/grid_features/working_with_subnetworks.md

 - Each network element has 2 methods to retrieve:
   - the main network: `Identifiable.getNetwork()`;
   - the network it is immediately in (the main network or a subnetwork): `Identifiable.getParentNetwork()`.
-- When a network element is in a subnetwork `s1`, it is retrievable (for instance by using `network.getIdentifiable(id)`) from the main network and `s1`, but not from the other subnetworks.
+- When a network element is in a subnetwork `s1`, it is retrievable (for instance by using `network.getIdentifiable(id)`) from the main network and from `s1`, but not from the other subnetworks.
 - When a network element is in the main network, it is not retrievable from the subnetworks.